I. General Questions About a Pituitary Tumor or Pituitary

 A minority of patients do not have a good response to these drugs.
-Why?

-and/or radiation therapy may be necessary.
+such as surgery and/or radiation therapy may be necessary.

 Is there a way to measure a tumor's "receptors"?

 No blood tests can determine this.
-Research studies have been performed
+Research studies have been

-receptors on tumors removed by surgery.
+of receptors on tumors removed by surgery.
 The only way to judge the

 effect of medical treatment is a trial of a dopamine agonist drug